-March Fireside Film Night:
+October Fireside Movie Night:

 REGISTER HERE

-On Friday, March 22nd, I will be hosting a free public viewing of The Edge of Democracy.
-The waiting room will open at 6:30PM PST and the film will start at 7PM PST.
+On Friday, October 24th, I will be hosting a FREE public viewing of Surplus: Terrorized Into Being Consumers.
+The waiting room will open at 6:30PM PST and the film will start at 7:00 PM PST.
 There will be a panel discussion and a Q&A immediately following the movie.

 6:30 – Waiting room opens